Most likely you’ve already heard of this easy cherry pineapple dump cake recipe and have made it yourself.

 In my opinion, don’t fix what ain’t broke!

-So now, I’m going to take you on a little photographic journey showing you how darn easy this dump cake is to make!
+So now, I’m going to take you on a little photographic, step-by-step journey showing you how darn easy this dump cake is to make!

 Step 1: Dump Cherry Pie Filling Into Baking Dish